Multiplexed Streaming Codes for Messages with Different Decoding Delays in Channel with Burst and Random Erasures: Conclusion

 \section{Conclusion}

-In this work, we have addressed the challenge of transmitting two types of messages with distinct decoding deadlines through a channel that can introduce either burst erasures of a length at most \( B \) or \( N \) random erasures.
-First, we presented a novel merging method that encodes two message streams of varying urgencies into a single flow.
-This is particularly beneficial for contemporary applications that often handle multiple types of data streams with different decoding constraints.
-Second, we established an upper limit on the achievable sum rate for any coding strategy based on this merging approach.
-Our findings were corroborated through explicit constructions that adhere to this limit, with the sum rate given as \( R = \max\left( \frac{T_v - 2N + 2}{T_v - 2N + 2 + B}, \frac{T_v - B + 1}{T_v + 1}\right) \).
-These constructions operate over a finite field size that scales quadratically with the delay.
-Lastly, through rigorous analysis, we showed that our proposed construction surpasses separate encoding, serving as a robust baseline for comparison in a fixed parameter set.
+In this work, we investigated the scenario of transmitting two types of messages with distinct decoding deadlines through a channel that can introduce either one burst erasure of length at most \( B \) or \( N \) random erasures.
+We proposed a non-trivial achievable region $\mathcal{R}$, which is strictly larger than the trivial region $\mathcal{B}$.
+Subsequently, we presented a novel merging method for encoding the two streams, and additionally proposed explicit constructions based on this method.
+These constructions contribute a non-trivial rate pair that significantly expands the achievable region.
+Further, through meticulous analysis, we demonstrated that the achievable region $\mathcal{R}$ encompasses the rate pairs of existing benchmark codes and aligns with the capacity region in the scenario where the sliding window model simplifies to the burst channel.
+Finally, we explored the property of the proposed achievable region, affirming that the region $\mathcal{R}$ is the largest one under the merging method.

 Future work could be extending the current study to more complicated channel models or adapt the merging strategy for more than two types of messages.
 This could be particularly relevant for IoT environments or complex multimedia streaming services.
-Moreover, it would be interesting to explore the theoretical achievable region for multiplexed streaming codes in sliding window channel.
-Additionally, investigating construction or coding strategy with elevated sum rate remains a promising avenue for future work.
+Furthermore, determining the capacity region for $(W,B,N)$-achievable block codes in sliding window model remains an open problem, offering a promising direction for future research.